tsantini/how_to_use_docker/README.md

     libpthread-stubs0-dev \
     parallel
 ```
+## Mount a local folder inside the docker with writing access

+After building and testing your container, you might be interested in communicating your container with the host to share files.
+Please type the following:

+`docker run -v /home/tsantini/my_folder:/mnt/myfolder -it ubuntu:latest`

 ## Running the image_processing container (available at dockerhub)

 This container has several MRI image processing packages.